We have written this information to help you understand your treatment. It contains answers to many frequently asked questions.

 Deaths caused by anaesthesia are very rare, and are usually caused by a combination of four or five complications together.
 There are about five deaths for every million anaesthetics in the UK.

-You may also have difficulty passing urine and the wounds may ‘fungate’, become infected and malodorous.
-If the tumour increases in size, or if the cancer has spread, more radical treatment may be required or it may become untreatable.
+If you choose not to undergo surgery and refuse treatment then the cancer will increase in size.
+You may also find difficulty in passing urine and the wounds may ‘fungate’, which means they become infected and malodouress (smelly).
+If the tumour increases in size, more treatment that is radical may be required and/or it becomes untreatable.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It can mean the use of one drug or several drugs used together.
 However, it is not commonly used in the initial treatment of penile cancer.

-Pre-malignant disease on the foreskin or end of the penis may be treated with chemotherapy cream.
-This cream only destroys the cancer cells near the surface of the skin, so it is not used to treat deeper cancers.
+Small early stage cancers on the foreskin or end of the penis may be treated with chemotherapy cream.
+This cream only destroys the cancer cells near the surface of the skin so it is not used to treat deeper cancers.
+Chemotherapy may also be given in tablet form, or by injection into a vein for more advanced cancer.
+It may be given in conjunction with surgery or radiotherapy (or both).

 Side effects of chemotherapy